jerryorta-dev/nx-ng-strapi-prototype/README.md

 `ng serve` to start prototype in development mode.

+# NgRX Entity Store

+`libs/strapi/domain/src/lib/+state/strapi-posts`

+The model files where generated from Strapi Swagger Docs and are located at

+`libs/strapi/domain/src/lib/+state/strapi-posts/models-from-strapi`

-# Generate Strapi TypeScript files
+# Generate Strapi TypeScript Interface Files

 Swagger docs needs to be installed in Strapi: